Hezbollah involvement in the Syrian civil war: 2017

 On 1 June 2017, it was reported on social media that 3 Hezbollah members, including a Lebanese Hezbollah Field Commander Abdel Hamid Mahmoud Shri (nicknamed Abu Mahdi), had been killed by FSA and ISIS in battles for control of the desert between Syria and Iraq.
 The same month, Hezbollah participated in the Daraa offensive (June 2017).

-On 21 July 2017, Hezbollah and the Syrian army launched an offensive against Tahrir al-Sham (HTS) in the area of Juroud Arsal, on the outskirts of the Lebanese town of Arsal, aiming to drive HTS fighters from their last foothold along the Syria-Lebanon border.
+On 21 July 2017, Hezbollah and the Syrian army launched an offensive against Hay'at Tahrir al-Sham (HTS) in the area of Juroud Arsal, on the outskirts of the Lebanese town of Arsal, aiming to drive HTS fighters from their last foothold along the Syria-Lebanon border.
 The offensive was undertaken on two fronts: near Arsal and the Syrian town of Fleita, into a mountainous area where Islamist militants had taken shelter among camps for Syrian refugees.

 In the summer and autumn of 2017, Hezbollah played a major role in the pro-government Central Syria campaign (2017).
 In October, its al-Radhwan forces commander Ali al-Aa'shiq was reported to have been killed by ISIL, along with other Hezbollah fighters, in this campaign.

 In September 2017, a Hezbollah commander said the group has 10,000 fighters in southern Syria ready to confront Israel.

 In November 2017, Hezbollah spearheaded the pro-government capture of Abu Kamal from ISIL.

 In November–December 2017, Hezbollah played a leading role in the Beit Jinn offensive against rebel forces close to the Golan.